MarcoKuehne/essex_summer_school_qta/README.md

 -	**Lab**: Importing textual data into R. Creating a corpus of documents and adding metadata to it.
 Creating a document-feature matrix.

+- **Readings**:
+  -  Denny, M.J. & Spirling, A., (2018).
+Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
+Political Analysis, 26(2): pp.168–189.

+  - Benoit, K., Watanabe, K., Wang, H, Nulty, P., Obeng, A., Müller, & Matsuo, A. (2018).
+Quanteda: An R package for the quantitative analysis of textual data.
+Journal of Open Source Software, 3(30), 774.

 *Day 4 - July 14*

 -	**Lecture**: Comparing documents in a corpus.
 Combining linguistic features and social science theories.

 -	**Lab**: Estimating similarity, readability and complexity of documents.

+- **Readings**
+  -  Peterson, A. & Spirling, A., (2018).
+Classification accuracy as a substantive quantity of interest: Measuring polarization in Westminster systems.
+Political Analysis, 26(1): pp. 120– 128.

+  - Cross, J. & Hermansson, H., (2017).
+Legislative amendments and informal politics in the European Union: A text reuse approach.
+European Union Politics, 18(4): 581–602.

 *Day 5 - July 15*